Wine Intro with Lisa Shea Logo

 Shiraz is also known as Syrah and comes from the Syrah grape.
 The name shiraz is just what Australia chose to call their version of the wine, and the name has become very popular.
 Shiraz wines are spicy and peppery, and go wonderfully with steak and spicy dishes.

 I have many wine reviews on line, but the best thing you can ever do is to go into your wine shop and talk to its owner.
 The owner knows exactly what he has there and what would appeal to your taste.
-The more you get to know him or her, the more the owner will know what you enjoy, recommend similar offerings and be able to point you at something that is just your style.
+The more you get to know him or her, the more the owner will know what you enjoy, recommend similar offerings, and be able to point you at something that is just your style.
+It won't help you if we recommend a wine that isn't available for you locally!

 So try every wine you can, see what you like and don't like, and build your own list of favorites.
 In the end, it is your palate we're talking about, and whatever you enjoy drinking, that's what is perfect for you!